California Residential

 granted, but such stays are almost always

-the daily rental value of the rental unit
+pays the daily rental value of the rental

-into court.
-The court will then issue the
+unit into court.
+The court will then issue

-issue stays is limited, and the aggregate of
+power to issue stays is limited, and the

-all stays issues may not exceed a total of
+aggregate of all stays issued may not exceed

 further stays.